Skip to main content

 1 mentions Positive Neutral Negative

-Users criticize the monetization strategy for being intrusive, with frequent and persistent ads that disrupt gameplay and lack an option to close them, leading to a frustrating experience.
+The monetization strategy is heavily criticized for being intrusive, with frequent and persistent ads that disrupt gameplay and lack an option to close them, leading to a frustrating user experience.

 • “Barely readable, ads keep popping up and there's no way to close them.”